mkudija/mkudija.github.io/reading-notes/_md/2021-03-05-The Deficit Myth.md

 - discussion of the trade implications for the developing world

-## Ch 6 Entitlement Programs
+## Chapter 6: Entitlement Programs
 - Roosevelt’s “mistake” with social security was the payroll tax
 - ability to pay (unlimited with currency production) vs authorization to pay (regulation)
 - “pie challenge isn’t cost, but making sure our economy is producing the right mix of output over the coming decades”

-## Ch 7 The Deficits that Matter
+## Chapter 7: The Deficits that Matter
 - good jobs deficit; underemployment and proposed federal job guarantee
 - savings deficit: 77% of Americans don’t have adequate retirement savings...the underlying problems are such that either MMT-like proposals will be enacted or we will have other unrest; proposed free child care and erasing student debt
 - healthcare deficit: $10k per capita healthcare spend but falling life expectancy,
 - education deficit: free preschool for all, $30k avg student debt, propose eliminating student debt
-- infrastructure deficit:
+- infrastructure deficit
 - housing deficit and racism: build affordable housing for all
-- climate deficit:
+- climate deficit
 - democracy deficit
-- “MMT imagines a new policies and a new economy that refocuses from scarcity to opportunity”
+- “MMT imagines new policies and a new economy that refocuses from scarcity to opportunity”

-## Ch 8 Building an Economy for the People
+## Chapter 8: Building an Economy for the People
 - “MMT isn’t a free lunch”...?
 - MMT advocates using fiscal rather than monetary policy to stabilize the economy
 - discretionary vs automatic spending: have the budget respond automatically to changing conditions

+---
+Created: 2021-03-05
+Updated: <%+ tp.file.last_modified_date("YYYY-MM-DD") %>